 “More than anything, the camera taught me how to see without a camera,” said Dorothea Lange, a 20th-century American documentary photographer.
 Though she offered this observation more than 70 years ago, it remains robustly true.
-When you learn to see – to truly see and not just look – the quality of your life is elevated at all times, whether or not you are in the act of photographing.
+When you learn to see – to truly see and not just look – the quality of your life is elevated at all times, whether or not you are holding a camera to your eye.

 Photography is not the only medium that will accomplish this.
 Various martial arts, meditation practices and even prayer aim to center and focus the mind in the moment.
 It takes commitment and practice to develop this skill, but it will certainly make you a better photographer and quite possibly a more fulfilled person.

-I’m gathering a group of photographers to join me on a creative journey over the next 12 months, using photography as the medium to build our identities as artists.
-Much of the work we will be doing together is aimed at developing visual thinking and observation skills, both for the purpose of improving one’s photography and for reclaiming the lost moments of your life.
+I’m gathering a group of photographers to join me on a 9-month creative journey, using photography as the medium to build our identities as artists.
+Much of the work we will be doing together is aimed at developing visual thinking and observation skills, both for the purpose of improving one’s photography and deepening one’s appreciation for the precious moments of our lives.